-3. Insert the Small Parts relevant to the final document using Small Part content controls.
-You can copy content controls using the Generate sample document link in JungleDocs rule settings, or you could insert them manually, using Rich Text content controls with the tag Small Part: Folder Name.
+3. Insert Small Parts placeholders using content controls.
+You can copy content controls using the Generate sample document link in JungleDocs rule settings, or you can insert them manually, using Rich Text content controls with the tag Small Part: Folder Name.

-Now you will need to configure the JungleDocs rule to include the Small Parts you just added to your library, into your future company reports.
+Now we'll configure the JungleDocs rule to include the Small Parts you just added to your library, into your future company reports.
 There are two ways to do this.

 Now you need to create content types for different types of reports and set a default document template in your content type settings.
 As a result, JungleDocs will automatically show all Base rules based on content types.
-Now you will just need to edit the rule settings to provide a Small Parts location and file naming formulas.
+Having done this, you will only need to provide the Small Parts location and file naming formulas in rule settings.

 Alternatively, you can have just one general content type (for example, Report).
 In this case, you can create and configure several Base rules in the JungleDocs New tab.
 You can make each of these rules use the same content type but a custom template.
 In the latter case, you should, under the Document template header, select Custom template and click Manage custom template to provide a template URL location or to upload your template file.

 Now you can start creating your reports directly from that library.
-Simply choose JungleDocs in the Ribbon and execute "2.
-Company Report" rule.
-Select the Small Parts you want to include in your report and click OK when you are finished.
+Open JungleDocs from the ribbon and click on the rule.
+Then, select the Small Parts you want to include in your report and click OK when you are finished.